Skip to Main Content

 You can usually earn miles by flying, spending, shopping online, dining out and doing other activities designated by the card issuer.
 Airline miles can offer great value if you know how to redeem them within their loyalty programs.

 Hotel points can be earned through co-branded credit cards, though they can also be earned through nights spent at a particular brand, shopping trips or dining purchases.
-Like airline miles, they are earned within a specific loyalty program, and you’ll get the most value by redeeming them within that program.
-Depending on the loyalty program, you may be able to transfer hotel points to select travel partners.
-You may also be able to transfer points from more general travel rewards programs into your hotel loyalty account.
+Like airline miles, they’re earned within a specific loyalty program, and you’ll get the most value by redeeming them within that program.

 Transferable points

-Credit cards that issue general travel rewards in the form of transferable points usually offer more flexibility than co-branded cards.
+Credit cards that issue travel rewards in the form of transferable points usually offer more flexibility than co-branded cards.
 That’s because you can transfer these points to multiple hotel and airline loyalty programs instead of being restricted to a single loyalty program.

 As in the case of miles, the actual terminology the card issuer uses may vary.
 Some travel cards, like the Capital One Venture X Rewards Credit Card, use the term “miles” for their rewards instead of “points.”
 For the sake of this article, however, we’ll refer to the flexible rewards offered by a credit card issuer (rather than non-flexible rewards offered by a loyalty program) as “points.”

-With general travel rewards cards, you’ll usually have many more redemption options than you will with a co-branded credit card for a single hotel or airline loyalty program.
+With general travel rewards cards, you’ll usually have many more redemption options than a co-branded credit card for a single hotel or airline loyalty program.
 With transferable points, you also won’t have to worry about being tied to one program’s award inventory fluctuations — especially during high-demand travel seasons.
 These points usually don’t expire as long as you continue to earn or redeem points on a regular basis, which often requires making just one transaction a year.

 When to choose a points-earning card